 The fresh, sour taste of Timut pepper blends well with young asparagus or an artichoke puree.
 It gives fish and meat a delicate aroma.
 It transforms a simple fricassee into a dream of the senses.

 The Timut is firmly anchored in the Asian cuisine because it is not a hot spice.
 But it's still mostly combined with chili.
-With its irresistible aroma, it spices up spicy wok dishes, curry, poultry, pork but also vegetarian plates.
+Its irresistible aroma spices up spicy wok dishes, curry, poultry, pork, and vegetarian plates.

 Timut pepper is even a spice for the preparation of desserts.
 Because of its unique flavor, even a strawberry compote or pineapple sorbet gets of it a fruity-spicy note.
 You should use it just before serving the plate, freshly ground.
 It flavors dark chocolate, whether it's the dark cover for Florentine or home-made chocolate ice cream.
 Whatever you prefer as a chocolate dessert, try it with some timut pepper.

 Like all spices, store them cool dry and in a dark place.